airbytehq/airbyte/tools/ci_connector_ops/README.md

 pip install -e . # assuming you are in the ./tools/ci_connector_ops directory
 ```

-pip will make binaries for all the commands in setup.py, so you can run `allowed-hosts-check` directly from the virtual-env
+pip will make binaries for all the commands in setup.py, so you can run `allowed-hosts-checks` directly from the virtual-env